DataFire/Integrations/integrations/generated/slack/README.md

   * reminder `string`: The ID of the reminder to be marked as complete

 #### Output
-* output `object`: Verbose schema not yet ready for this method.
+* output `object`: Schema for successful response from reminders.complete method
   * ok **required** [defs_ok_true](#defs_ok_true)

 ### reminders_delete